zhouhelena/ci-demo/README.md

 Once you've gotten the config figured out, push up and see if CI works.

 ### Using your package

+Make yourself a [Github Personal Access token](https://github.com/settings/tokens/new) and save it.
+This token needs the `write:packages` permission.
+We'll use this to pull down our NPM package now that it's published.

 We're in the home stretch now.
 Edit the file `~/.npmrc` if it exists, and create it if it doesn't already exist.
 In the file, add the following config, replacing OWNER with your Github username and PAT with your Github personal access token.